 Prerequisite: STOR 155 or MATH 152.
 The use of mathematics to describe and analyze large-scale decision problems.
 Situations involving the allocation of resources, making decisions in a competitive environment, and dealing with uncertainty are modeled and solved using suitable software packages.
-Fall, Spring.
-Wagner, Cunningham.
+Fall, Cunningham.

 STOR 320 Introduction to Data Science (3)

 Prerequisite, STOR 155.
 Development of basic skill set for data analysis from obtaining data to data carpentry, exploration, modeling, and communication.
 Topics covered include regression, clustering, classification, algorithmic thinking, and non-standard data objects (networks and text data).
 Fall.
 Cunningham.